Your shopping cart is empty!

 Find time for Yourself

-Even 10 quiet minutes can make the world of difference, trust me.
+Even a few quiet minutes can make a world of difference, trust me.
 And it doesn’t matter where you find it, try sitting quietly before anyone else wakes up or while they’re getting ready.
 You can even find a few minutes in your car before you head into work - it doesn’t have to be about creating the perfect setting, it’s more about finding a short pause before the day really gets started.
 This is a simple one to try and you’ll be amazed at the difference it makes.

 The days of wearing your multi-tasking badge of honour are over.
 I know, I've been there too!
 We've all taken pride in being able to handle more than we should and still get it done but the time has come for that stop! (research proved that it never really worked anyway).
 Focus is the key to getting anything done efficiently, accurately and with less stress.
 Take a look at your list of 'things to do' and allocate time to complete each task.
 Try removing distractions such as phones while you focus on getting your day off to a great start.

 Although we might have in our minds how the perfect morning should look, it’s probably unlikely that it’ll ever happen that way.
 And, that’s ok.
 Showing yourself a little compassion especially when setbacks happen is essential to keeping yourself calm.
 Don’t let your inner critic or perfectionism take over and flood your mind with negativity.
 Be kind to yourself, you’re human and doing your best - take a breath, let it go and smile.
 Here are a few more ways that you can learn to be kinder to yourself.